ankane/ahoy/README.md

 ### Associated Models

 Say we want to associate orders with visits.
-Ahoy can do this automatically.
 Just add `visitable` to the model.

 ```ruby
 class Order < ApplicationRecord